gberge5/IDM-Industries---Bulletin/README.md

 #### 8.)
 Click close and move to trash

 ## How to Run Bulletin on Windows?
 #### 1.)
 Go to C directory or the directory you saved the WAMP folder in, click wamp64, then locate the www file and then create a folder inside the www folder.
-Then populate the folder with the files for our application found on github.
+Then populate the folder with the files for our application found on github (https://github.com/gberge5/IDM-Industries---Bulletin).
 #### 2.)
 Click show hidden icons at the bottom right of your screen
 #### 3.)
 Click on the logo with a W
 #### 4.)
 Click start all services